pasnox/monkeystudio2/readme.txt

 doxygen doxygen.config
 from root dirrectory of source archive
 (dirrectory, where config storing)
-Dirrectory 'doc/html' with documentation will appear.
+Directory 'doc/html' with documentation will appear.

 	Azevedo Filipe & The Monkey Studio Team,